slyval/guidelines/SAP Commerce/Commerce Conventions.md

 When creating an extension the following consideration are important:
 #### Generation
 When generating an extension, a template extension is required.
-The correct template must
+The correct template must be used and the following guidelines will help:
+- Addons - addons are only created when defining web content in the form of content pages, views, tage
 #### Naming  Conventions
 - An extension name must:
 	- Only contain alphanumeric characters